Why United Kingdom

 File Form IN01 (CLG)

-Submit the IN01 form online to Companies House (£50 fee).
+Submit Form IN01 online to Companies House (applicable government filing fee applies).
 Select “Limited by Guarantee” as company type.
-Approved same day or within 24 hours.
+Most online applications are processed within 24 hours, subject to review.

 4